John 20:7

 John 20:7 is the seventh verse of the twentieth chapter of the Gospel of John in the Bible.
-In this verse, Peter is standing in Jesus' empty tomb.
+In this verse, Peter is standing in Jesus's empty tomb.
 The Beloved Disciple and perhaps Mary Magdalene are outside.
 This verse describes the arrangement of the grave clothes they see.

 Content

 In the King James Version of the Bible the text reads: